ocas/InternationalSis/README.md

 section.

 You will notice that all events are transmitted to the Partner through the **Peek* endpoint.
-This is delibrate, as the payload will contain the event action type and payload.
+This is deliberate, as the payload will contain the event action type and payload.
 You can see [available events below](#sisinboundeventtype), which must be individually toggled on individually through configuration by OCAS in order to start receiving them.